openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 When ``rvfi_valid`` is low, all other rvfi outputs can be driven to arbitrary values.

-**Trap Signals**
+**Trap Signal**

-The two trap signals indicate that a synchronous trap has ocurred and side-effects can be expected.
+The trap signal indicates that a synchronous trap has ocurred and side-effects can be expected.

 .. code-block:: verilog

    output [NRET - 1 : 0] rvfi_trap
-   output [NRET - 1 : 0] rvfi_dbg_trap

 The ``rvfi_trap`` signal is high if the instruction causes an exception or debug entry.
 CSR side effects and a jump to a trap/debug handler in the next cycle can be expected.